axibase/atsd-use-cases/tutorials/workshop/technical-writing.md

 ### Dates and Times

-Avoid ambiguity when writing dates by writting out the data instead of using numbers.
+Avoid ambiguity when writing dates by writing out the data instead of using numbers.

 See [Google Style Guides](https://developers.google.com/style/dates-times).

-### Fenced Text
+### Backticks

-The following types of text should be surrounded by backticks:

-* Machine output such as `All Applications started` and Unix epoch time `1524960000`.
-* Fields which contain code such as a **Condition** field which contains `count == 1`.
-* Interface elements with irregular names such as a job titled `activemq_health_status`.
+Apply single backticks to the following:

+* File names.
+* Program names.
-* HTTP status codes.
+* HTTP Methods.
-* Software like `curl` and command languages like `bash`.
+* API Endpoint paths.
+* Parameter names, field names, variables.

+Exceptions:

+* Do not use backticks in headings.

 ### Headings and Titles